 There are always risks and possible side effects that can occur when using medications.
 By using non-pharmacological methods to treat pain, you can either help to avoid the potential negative effects of medications, or you can augment the effects of the medications that you do use.

-While high energy ultraviolet light has been used by the medical field for decades, the understanding of the potential benefits of red light therapy have only recently been recognized.
+While high-energy ultraviolet light has been used by the medical field for decades, the understanding of the potential benefits of red light therapy has only recently been recognized.
 Red light therapy uses specific wavelengths of light that penetrate deeper into tissues than other wavelengths and is thought to stimulate cell metabolism and promote wound healing.

 Red light therapy has been shown in one study to reduce pain and disability caused by chronic joint conditions.
 An animal study also showed improved healing and reduced pain caused by tendonitis, a type of joint pain.
 Another study looking at knee osteoarthritis concluded that "there were statistically significant improvements in pain intensity and lower extremity functional scale scores" from the use of 850nm LLLT.